-Figure 17: Pharmaceutical plant - cash-flows of the operate-leasing ESC-project
+Figure 18: Cash-Flows of the Operate-Leasing ESC-project

 Electricity savings are additional benefits to the CLIENT which are not accounted for.
 Any savings above the guaranteed level goes to the CLIENT as well.

 Innovative aspects of the model include: